 What the Hash Rate Means for Bitcoin

-When news comes out about the Bitcoin hash rate, it’s considered to be a measure of the overall health of the network.
-A high hash rate means high processing power for the network, which also creates greater security.
+The Bitcoin hash rate is generally considered to be a health signifier for the network—a high hash rate means high processing power is present within the network, which also creates greater security.

-As miners validate new blocks, they get added to the Bitcoin blockchain.
+The security of the Bitcoin blockchain relies upon miners working together to build the same chain, or ledger.
+As miners validate new blocks, the blocks get added to the Bitcoin blockchain.
 The longest chain of blocks is always accepted as the valid version.
-The security of the Bitcoin blockchain relies upon miners working together to build the same chain, or ledger.

 How Hash Rate Can Affect Investors